Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Local intensity statistics

 In general, regions with positive skewness occur at the boundaries of sharp filaments and extend alongside bright structures, indicating strong discontinuities.
 Given the correlation between higher-order moments and turbulence (\citealt{Kowal2007}, \citealt{Burkhart2010}), these discontinuities likely correspond to the fronts of ISM turbulence -- possibly undergoing shearing or tidal flows.
 In the absence of energetic processes such as supernova explosions or stellar winds, the morphology is primarily shaped by intermittent turbulence and magnetic fields.

 Positive kurtosis occurs more sporadically but is often co-spatial with positive skewness.
 Conversely, negative kurtosis regions are mainly found along the ridgelines of filaments.

 At small angular scales the skewness and kurtosis maps of FIR and MIR images exhibit several localized peaks.
-This is due to high-order PDF moments being vulnerable to extreme values or outliers, e.g., residuals from imperfect source removal.
+This is due to high-order PDF moments being vulnerable to extreme values or outliers, for example, residuals from imperfect source removal.
 The FIR image also tends to have higher values on average, which could be attributed to the presence of residuals of CIBA.

 The spatial distribution of $\Gini$ is similar to that of skewness: the boundaries of cirrus filaments and patches exhibit higher $\Gini$, indicating greater density inequality in these regions, while patches and ridgelines have lower $\Gini$, reflecting a flatter intensity distribution.
 Indeed, $\Gini$ is correlated with skewness.
 However, it should be noted that $\Gini$ and skewness still trace different structural aspects because they respond differently to the same PDF.
 For instance, a local region containing two symmetric peaks relative to the mean may exhibit near-zero skewness, but $\Gini$ can be high given its significant deviation from a uniform distribution.
 The $\Gini$ maps of the FIR and MIR data present fewer local peaks at small angular scales, suggesting a much lower susceptibility to source residuals.